-Psoriasis can be a lifelong condition that can be controlled with treatment.
+Psoriasis can be a lifelong condition that can be usually controlled with treatment.
 It may go away for a long time and then return.
 With proper treatment, it will not affect your overall health.
 But be aware that there is a strong link between psoriasis and other health problems, such as heart disease.

-Call your provider if you have symptoms of psoriasis or if your skin irritation continues despite treatment.
+Contact your provider if you have symptoms of psoriasis or if your skin irritation continues despite treatment.

 Tell your provider if you have joint pain or fever with your psoriasis attacks.

-If you have symptoms of arthritis, talk to your dermatologist or rheumatologist.
+If you have symptoms of arthritis, talk to your provider, dermatologist or rheumatologist.